Pomedok/Antistasi-Ukraine/ForkChangelog.md

 - Raised base prices for vehicles on vehicle crate (about 25%-40% increase)
 - Removed radio requirement for player markers on map (since it breaks a lot for some reason)
 - Boat spawnpoints have been moved closer to cities to ensure that they will spawn at all
-- Livonia military buildings support (mostly for future Antistasi Plus ports)
+- Livonia military buildings support (mostly for future Antistasi Ukraine ports)
 - UI tweaks

 ## 0.4.4